fluid-project/infusion-docs/ChangeApplierAPI.md

 #### Model Listener Declaration ####

 A model listener declaration block has exactly the same form and meaning as any of the record types supported by [Invokers](Invokers.md) and [Listeners](EventInjectionAndBoiling.md#listener-boiling) - including the one-string compact syntax documented with [Invokers](Invokers.md).
+There are two extra features that are supported in model listener blocks that are not supported in standard listener declarations.
+These are the special context name `change`, and the ability to filter a change based on its _source_.

+#### The special context `change`
-The only difference is that an extra [context name](Contexts.md) is available in this block by the name of change.
+An extra [context name](Contexts.md) is available in a model listener block by the name of `change`.
 This is bound to the particular change event which triggered this listener.
 This context behaves as an object with the following fields:

 <table>
     <thead>